-A 48-year-old male patient presented with failing cast gold restorations that were placed

-20 years earlier.
+A 48-year-old male patient presented with failing cast gold restorations that were placed 20 years earlier.
 At that time, gold restorations were the best option in terms of fit and durability.
 However, over time they became worn.

 The patient exhibited a fracture on tooth No. 5, tooth No. 3 was broken, and he had an overall loss of vertical dimension due to bruxism (Figure 1 through Figure 3).
-At the same time, the patient opted to restore his worn anterior dentition to correct the wear and produce a more esthetic smile.
 A treatment plan was discussed with the patient that involved replacing the cast gold restorations with IPS e.max Press lithium disilicate crowns due to their strength, durability, and esthetics.

-A diagnostic wax-up of the patient's proposed restorations was made (Figure 4 through Figure 6).
-The patient's teeth were prepared (Figure 7), and a clear, vacuum shelf was molded on the diagnostic waxup for creating the temporary crowns for the patient.
-The vacuum shelf was placed in the patient's mouth to verify fit (Figure 8), after which the provisional restorations were made.
-The patient wore the temporaries while the permanent crowns were being fabricated (Figure 9 and Figure 10).
+A diagnostic wax-up of the patient's proposed restorations was made (Figure 4).
+The patient's teeth were prepared (Figure 5), and a clear, vacuum shelf was molded on the diagnostic wax-up for creating the temporary crowns for the patient.
+The vacuum shelf was placed in the patient's mouth to verify fit (Figure 6), after which the provisional restorations were made.
+The patient wore the temporaries while the permanent crowns were being fabricated (Figure 7 and Figure 8).